-We served over 30,000 customers in approximately 75 countries in the year ended 31 December 2010, the same number with 2009.
-We have no reliance on any single customer, as our biggest customer is responsible only for about 2% of our total revenues.
+We served over 26,000 customers in approximately 86 countries in the year ended 31 December 2011.
+We have no reliance on any single customer, as our biggest customer is responsible only for about 1.3% of our total revenues.
 Approximately 55% of our total sales was conducted on-line, based on our IT4Profit platform described above.